10 Things To Do in St. Landry Parish

 2. Courir de Mardi Gras

 Far from the crowded streets, mega-floats and processions of marching bands is the Cajun Mardi Gras, known locally as Courir de Mardi Gras.
-Filled with Louisiana tradition, this Carnival celebration (culminating in 2019 on Fat Tuesday, March 5th) involves men, women and children dressed in traditional costumes who collect ingredients for a communal pot of gumbo.
+Filled with Louisiana tradition, this Carnival celebration (culminating in 2019 on Fat Tuesday, February 16th) involves men, women and children dressed in traditional costumes who collect ingredients for a communal pot of gumbo.
 Cajun Mardi Gras parties happen throughout the region, but the one in Eunice is one of the biggest and best-known.
 Get the insiders tips for the Courir de Mardi Gras.
-One more reason to celebrate: Eunice’s Courir de Mardi Gras celebrates its 100th anniversary in 2019.

 3. Sweet Dough Pie Festival